CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 Much of our work as a consultancy is in understanding the problem to be solved, so excellent "soft-skills" are required.
 You will be curious, empathetic, respectful, honest and professional in your approach and interactions at all times.

+### The Tech Stack

+We are currently primarily a Ruby shop but have used Elixir in a number of projects in recent years and have a deep desire to do more.
+On the front end we've recently been favouring React.

 ### The process

 Here is a little about our recruitment process.
 There are 2 steps.